tamaraevst/damtp-nr-gw-notes/GRChombo-compilation-notes/README.md

 1. VisIt install script.
 2. Executable for the Linux - x86_64 64 bit Ubuntu 14.04, 3.13.0-91-generic #138-Ubuntu SMP, gcc 4.8 platform.

-Please make sure that you scroll to the correct version of VisIt (identical to the one installed on your personal laptop to avoid any errors in visualisation) and download the correct executables!
+Please make sure that you scroll to the correct version of VisIt (it has to be the same as the one installed on your personal laptop to avoid any errors in connecting to VisIt remotely) and download the correct executables!

 Now, once that is loaded, you should copy them over to Fawcett using ```scp``` command.

-Once that is done, go to your Fawcett directry, where you have copied the exexutable files to and run:
+Once that is done, go to your Fawcett directory, where you have copied the exexutable files to and run:

 ```bash
 chmod 755 visit-install2_13_0